OPBOY1203/redmind/binaries/ptunnel-ng/README.md

-# Ptunnel-ng build - glibc 2.31 + openssl 1.1
+# Ptunnel-ng v1.43 - glibc 2.31 + openssl 1.1

 Tested on a Ubuntu server running glibc 2.32.

 ## Built in a container that uses glibc 2.31 (Ubuntu 20.04 / Debian 11)